DS-100/textbook/content/preface.md

 ## Acknowledgements

+This book has come about from our joint experience designing and teaching Principles and Techniques of Data Science, an undergraduate course at the University of California, Berkeley.
+We first taught "Data 100" in Spring 2017 in response to students demand for a second course in data science, one that would prepare them for advanced courses and for the workforce.
+The thousands of students  we have taught since then have been an inspiration for us.
-We are incredibly thankful for the O'Reilly team for all their work to publish this book, especially Melissa Potter, Jess Haberman, Aaron Black, Danny Elfanbaum, and Mike Loukides.
-This book is based on six years of our joint experience teaching Principles and Techniques of Data Science, an undergraduate course at the University of California, Berkeley.
-We've benefited from co-teaching with other with other instructors, and we especially want to thank Joe Hellerstein for insights around data wrangling, Fernando Perez for NetCDF, and Josh Hug for the inspiration for the PurpleAir case study.
-We also thank the Berkeley students who contributed to previous versions of the
+We've also benefited from co-teaching with other instructors, including Ani Adhikari, Andrew Bray, Joe Hellerstein, Josh Hug, Anthony Joseph, Fernando Perez, Lisa Yan, and Bin Yu.
+We especially thank Joe Hellerstein for insights around data wrangling, Fernando Perez for encouraging us to include more complex data structures like NetCDF, Josh Hug for the inspiration of the PurpleAir case study, and Duncan Temple Lang for collaboration on an earlier version of the course.
+We also thank the Berkeley students who have been our teaching assistants, and especially mention those who have contributed to previous versions of the
 book: Ananth Agarwal, Ashley Chien, Andrew Do, Sona Jeswani, Tiffany Jann, Andrew Kim, Jun Seo Park, Allen Shen, Katherine Yen, and Daniel Zhu.

+A core part of this book are the many datasets that we wrangle and analyze, and we are immensely thankful to the individuals and organizations who made their data open and available to us.
+We list them along with the original data sources, and related research papers, blog posts, and reports at the end of this book.

+Lastly, we are grateful to the O'Reilly team for their work to bring this book from class notes to publication, especially Melissa Potter, Jess Haberman, Aaron Black, Danny
-Lastly, we thank the technical reviewers who helped to review the book before its release.
+Elfanbaum, and Mike Loukides, and we thank the technical reviewers whose comments have improved the book.